kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 - Eliminate the need to hand-write strategy boilerplate for resources that follow standard conventions while preserving the customization that is available today.
+- All changes will be backwards compatible.
+External users of API frameworks and code generators will need to opt-in to the new behaviors.

 ### Non-Goals